shahamitr/parichay/docs/ADMIN_GUIDE.md

-# OneTouch BizCard Admin Guide
+# Parichay Admin Guide

 ## Overview

-This guide is for administrators and support staff who manage the OneTouch BizCard platform.
+This guide is for administrators and support staff who manage the Parichay platform.
 It covers user management, subscription management, troubleshooting, and system maintenance.

 ## Table of Contents